jksonar/terraform_doc/statefile/consul_acl.md

 ```

 This ensures that the token is valid and has the expected permissions.
+---

-Yes, if ACLs (Access Control Lists) are enabled in Consul, you must configure tokens to access and manage the Consul Web UI.
+# 2. How to configure tokens to access and manage the Consul Web UI?

 Here's a step-by-step guide:

 ---